 As noted above, the cookware is seasoned by spraying or smearing a thin layer of oil or fat on the utensil's surface, and then heating the utensil in an oven for an extended period of time.
-Thus, the non-kosher oil/fat comes in direct contact with the utensil, which gives us the following reason to consider that the cookware must be kashered via libun gamur.
-Shach YD 121:8 and R' Akiva Eiger ad loc. understand that Responsa Rema M'Pano 96 hag'alah is holds that only suitable if there was some water, oil, or other medium that acted as a barrier between the issur and the utensil.
-If however, there was direct contact the fire on between the forbidden food and the utensil, libun gamur is required.
+Thus, then on-kosher oil/fat comes in direct contact with the utensil, which gives us the following reason to consider that the cookware must be kashered via libun gamur.
+Shach YD 121:8 and R' Akiva Eiger ad loc. understand that Responsa Rema M'Pano 96 holds that hag'alah is only suitable if there was some water, oil, or other medium that acted as a barrier between the issur and the utensil.
+If however, there was direct contact on the fire between the forbidden food and the utensil, libun gamur is required.
 Since in our case the oil is the forbidden food, it cannot serve as the barrier between the issur and the utensil, and therefore libun gamur is required.

-While there are Poskim who accept this approach (see Aruch HaShulchan YD 121:11), the consensus of the Poskim is to rule that anytime a utensil is used with a meaningful amount of liquid, hag'alah suffices even if the liquid is itself the issur.
-Some of the this Poskim who follow latter opinion are Rema.
-Magen Avraham, and Chasam Sofer.1 It is also noteworthy that although Shach and R'Akiva Eiger understand Rema M'Pano as described above, some of the Poskim cited in this paragraph interpret Rema M'Pano in a manner that puts him (basically) in line with the latter opinion.
+The proper way to kasher new cast iron cookware is through hag'alah who follow this latter opinion are Rema, Magen Avraham, and Chasam Sofer.1 It is also noteworthy that although Shach and R' Akiva Eiger understand Rema M'Pano as descri bed above, some of the Poskim cited in this paragraph interpret Rema M'Pano in a manner that puts him (basically) in line with the latter opinion.